-(1) The requirements for completion of a colloquium, course credit, graded course credit, course test, and examination must be stated in the Student Information System before commencement of the preliminary registration for subjects.

-(2) Course credits granted for the student's continuous work during the semester are published in the Student Information System within seven days of the commencement of the examination period in the academic calendar.

-(3) Written forms of assessment of study are archived by the Faculty by the end of the subsequent academic year unless a longer period is stipulated herein or in another regulation.
+- (1) The requirements for completion of a colloquium, course credit, graded course credit, course test, and examination, including the requirements set for individual seminar groups of a subject, are published by the guarantor of the subject in the Student Information System before commencement of the preliminary registration for subjects stipulated in the academic calendar. - (2) Course credits granted for the student's continuous work during the semester are published in the Student Information System within seven days of the commencement of the examination period in the academic calendar. - (3) Written forms of assessment of study are archived by the Faculty by the end of the subsequent academic year unless a longer period is stipulated herein or in another regulation.

-Course Credit and Graded Course Credit as an Independent Assessment of Subject
+Graded Course Credit as an Independent Assessment of Subject